sitkevij/hex/README.md

 Futuristic take on hexdump.

-`hex` accepts a file path as input and outputs a hexadecimal colorized view to stdout.
+[hx](https://github.com/sitkevij/hex) accepts a file path as input and outputs a hexadecimal colorized view to stdout.

 ```sh
 $ hx tests/files/alphanumeric.txt